Q: Where are you originally from?

 Q: What are the schools like, any particular suggestions?

 Another option is for people to send their kids to private schools.
-There are a whole range that differ in terms of language (Greek, English, French, German, etc.) as well as operating hours and pricing.
+There is a whole range that differ in terms of language (Greek, English, French, German, etc.) as well as operating hours and pricing.

 Q: Is there any other advice you would like to offer new expat arrivals?